SymQuest Blog

 Ken Godzik

-Ken Godzik is currently the Area Vice President of Document Solutions at SymQuest, a wholly-owned subsidiary of Konica Minolta Business Solutions, U.S.A., Inc. Godzik is responsible for driving equipment and solution sales through his team of twenty-three sales professionals from Bangor, Maine to Watertown, NY.
-Godzik is well versed and passionate in coaching, developing and building teams that are focused on improving quality, gaining efficiency, and reducing costs for SymQuest’s clients.
+Ken Godzik is currently the President of SymQuest, a wholly-owned subsidiary of Konica Minolta Business Solutions, U.S.A., Inc. Ken is responsible for driving innovative technology solutions that enhance productivity and efficiency for our customers.
+He is well versed and passionate in coaching, developing and building teams that are focused on improving quality, gaining efficiency, and reducing costs for SymQuest’s clients.